‘Return on investment’ can feel like business buzzwords.

 In spite of their clear support for quantifying returns on PR in a meaningful way, the principles don’t enable startups with mathematical formulae to draw objective conclusions from their PR efforts.

-How does it measure ROI in PR?
+So how does advertising value equivalency measure ROI in PR?

 It multiplies the amount of ad space or seconds mentioned on a broadcast network by the medium’s advertising rate.